nubank/workspaces/README.md

 ### Adding a toolbar

 To add a toolbar, you must provide the `::wsm/render-toolbar`.
 This time you must return a React component that will be used as the toolbar.
-We recommend using components from the namespace `nubank.workspaces.ui.core` for consistency, we will provide a better set of components before `1.0.0`.
+We suggest using components from the namespace `nubank.workspaces.ui.core` for consistency.

 ```clojure
 (defn react-timed-card-init [card state-atom component]